Brad Cox (musician)

-Brad Cox is an Australian country singer-songwriter from Jindabyne, New South Wales.
+Brad Cox (born 1995) is an Australian country singer-songwriter from Jindabyne, New South Wales.

 Early life

 Brad Cox was born in 1995 as the son of two swimming coaches.
-Brad was drawn to the songs he heard on the car stereo during many weekend road-trips to swimming tournaments on the NSW south coast.
-Brad said "There was always four cassette tapes in the car, being Joe Cocker, Shania Twain, The Commitments soundtrack and something else.
+He was drawn to the songs he heard on the car stereo during many weekend road-trips to swimming tournaments on the New South Wales south coast.
+He said that "There was always four cassette tapes in the car, being Joe Cocker, Shania Twain, The Commitments soundtrack and something else.
 So yeah, I just started singing along in the car."

-Brad's commenced piano lessons when he was in primary school.
-Brad said he "...started playing drums in a high school band and then playing cover gigs at a pub when I was 14 years old."
+Cox commenced piano lessons when he was in primary school.
+He said that he "started playing drums in a high school band and then playing cover gigs at a pub when I was 14 years old".
 Brad started listening to and writing country music at age 15.
-Brad said he is influenced by artists who "challenge country music" and the inspiration for his writing coming from personal experiences or from those around him.
+He also said that he is influenced by artists who "challenge country music" and the inspiration for his writing coming from personal experiences or from those around him.